Julius-1993/FoodApp/README.md

 # FoodApp
-This is the food app created by me.
+This food app was created using ReactNative.